What causes excessive thirst? 20 possible conditions

 Treatment and prognosis will depend on the diagnosis.

-To remain healthy, you need to drink fluid with your meals and when you feel thirsty—several glasses a day.
-You can increase your water intake by also eating water-rich foods, such as celery, tomatoes, oranges, and melons.
+To remain healthy, you need to drink fluid regularly throughout the day.
+You can increase your water intake by also eating water-rich foods, such as celery, watermelon, tomatoes, oranges, and melons.
+A good rule of thumb to know if you are getting enough fluids is to check your urine.
+If it is light in color, high in volume, and does not have a heavy smell, you are probably getting enough fluid.

 Every organ, tissue, and cell in your body needs water.
 Water helps your body to: